 Description of leusea carthamoides

-Having observed this behaviour of marals, the local healers started to recommend the Leusea roots to people.
-They have discovered that consumption of a dried Leuzea root by people also helped males to recover them from fatigue and increased their sexual strength.
-The plant had been thereafter named Maral root which is now the official name of Leuzea.
+Having observed the behavior of the animals, the local healers started to recommend the Leusea roots to people as a mean for a power boost.
+Moreover, they have also discovered that consumption of a dried Leuzea root also helped men to recover from fatigue and increase their sexual strength.
+The plant has been thereafter named a Maral root which is now the unofficial name of Leuzea.

-Scientific studies of Leuzea's effect on human had began in Russia in 1940's, during World War II, when the country needed natural supplements to restore the strength and faster recovery of wounded soldiers.
+Scientific studies of Leuzea's effect on a human began in Russia in the 1940s and continued during World War II when the country needed natural supplements to restore the strength and faster recovery of wounded soldiers.

 HOW TO ORDER

 We are manufacturing freeze-dried Leuzea extract in the form of a water-soluble dried powder.
-It contains minimum 1,5% of Ecdysterone which is quite a large quantity.
+It contains a minimum of 1,5% of Ecdysterone which is quite a large quantity.